This safety alert highlights the hazards associated with drilling rigs and the action required to manage these hazards.

 - Inspect and maintain the rig in accordance with manufacturer’s recommendations.

-- Code of practice for Managing risks of plant in the workplace.
+- Managing risks of plant in the workplace; Code of practice

 - Information sheet for plant designers, manufacturers, importers and suppliers by SafeWork Australia.